Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Counterfactual-Augmented Reward Models

-We report results for greedy and sampling in Table \ref{tab:finegrained_greedy_sampling} and for BoN in Appendix Fig. \ref{fig:results_finegrained_bon}.
+We report results for DPO using greedy and majority@16 decoding in Table \ref{tab:finegrained_greedy_sampling} and for BoN in Appendix Figure \ref{fig:results_finegrained_bon}.
 Similarly to what we observed so far, incorporating the reward model as part of the pipeline promotes unfaithful explanations.
-For greedy decoding the largest absolute difference occurs for the `BiasQA` setting when using the \textsc{SK-Gemma-27B} reward model (13.7\% unfaithful examples versus 20\%), and similarly for majority@16 (12.7\% unfaithful examples versus 26\%).
-For best-of-N alignment the impact of the reward model in the selection of examples is once again clear, with the number of deceptive examples increasing consistently with N for both settings and reward models.
-The impact of the augmented reward model strategies is also clear, decreasing the number of deceptive examples compared to DPO (RM) on 14 of the 16 comparisons.
+When using DPO, for greedy decoding the largest absolute difference occurs for the `BiasQA' setting when using the \textsc{SK-Gemma-27B} reward model (13.7\% unfaithful examples versus 20.8\%), and similarly for majority@16 (14.1\% unfaithful examples versus 25\%).
+When using best-of-N the impact of the reward model in the selection of examples is also clear, with the number of deceptive examples increasing consistently with N for both settings and reward models.
+Also in this case, the augmented reward model strategies help address the issue of CoT hacking, resulting in fewer deceptive examples compared to using the original reward model in DPO (in 14 of the 16 comparisons), and in BoN.